MichaelCurrin/python-twitter-guide/docs/code_snippets.md

 tweets = api.search(query)
 ```

-Or use `q` explicitly for the same result.
+Or use `q` explicitly, for the same result.

 ```python
 tweets = api.search(q=query)